 - 1. Co-Rec Teams consist of four (4) males and four (4) females.
 A team may play with uneven numbers of men and women so long as the number of either gender does not exceed four (4).
 A minimum of five (5) players are needed to begin and continue play. - 2.
-Open/Closed Plays- After any change of possession, a team will begin their offensive series with an "open" plays, any gender passer may complete a pass to any gender receiver.
-During a "closed" play, either the passer or receiver (or both) MUST be a female if the pass is completed.
+The term "open" means any player can complete a legal forward pass to any other player.
+The term "closed" means that there are restrictions on who may throw and/or catch a legal forward pass.
+NOTE: All illegal forward pass fouls are classified as fouls during a running play.
+Thus, illegal forward passes do not change the open/closed status of a down.